Services range from residential substance use treatment for moms to counseling and clinical case management for children and families

 The new home for Project Pride opened their doors in 2012.
 The renovation/rehabilitation took just over 18 months and transformed the former single-room occupancy hotel into a thriving residential, co-occuring substance use and mental health treatment program for mothers and children.

 Hayward, Ca 94541

 EBCRP opened the Hayward office to serve Southern Alameda County residents in 1998.
-Co-occuring disorder treatment is available for adult, men and women involved with criminal justice systems, transitional age youth experiencing early symptoms of psychosis, and full scope mental health MediCal program for youth up to age 21.
+Co-occuring disorder treatment and support is available for adult, men and women involved with criminal justice systems (and their families).
+We also send a team of treatment professionals into Santa Rita jail to help with transition planning.

 2579 San Pablo Ave.

 Oakland, CA 94612

 Administration of all EBCRP programs are centralized in one location.
 Accounts receivable, payroll, human resources and other admin programs are located upstairs from the Oakland services location and along EBCRP’s continuum of care campus on San Pablo Ave.